 - Sideways Trend: Price moves within a range without any direction.

-It enables the trader to comprehend the wide market perspectives while taking a decision based on the overall market move.
+It enables the trader to comprehend the broad market perspectives while deciding based on the overall market move.

 - Support and Resistance Levels